faanross/faanross.github.io/content/posts/course01.md

 {{< figure src="/img/image005.png" title="" class="custom-figure" >}}

 Once its done installing we’ll get to the setup, select your region, preferred keyboard layout etc. Accept the `License Agreement` (if you dare - ***mwhahaha!***).
-Now once you reach the `Sign in` page don’t fill anything in, rather select `Domain join instead` in the bottom left corner.
+Now once you reach the `Sign in` page don’t fill anything in, rather select `Domain join instead` in the bottom left-hand corner.

 {{< figure src="/img/image006.png" title="" class="custom-figure" >}}

 Choose any username and password, in my case it'll be the highly original choice of `User` and `password`.
 Then choose 3 security questions, since this is a "burner" system used for the express purpose of this course don't overthink it - randomly hitting the keyboard a few times will do just fine.
-Turn off all the privacy settings (below), and for `Cortana` select `Not Now`.
+Turn off all the privacy settings, and for `Cortana` select `Not Now`.

-{{< figure src="/img/image007.png" title="" class="custom-figure" >}}

 Windows will now finalize installation + configuration, this could take a few minutes, whereafter you will see your desktop.